-As the city starts to come alive again, we will start to offer private food walking tours for people travelling together.
+As the city starts to come alive again, we will offer Edinburgh food & drink tours for people travelling together.

-When it is safe to do so we will offer our regular daily tours, this will likely be by the summer.
+When it is safe to do so we will offer our regular daily tours, this will likely be by late summer.

 But our daily tours are a great way of meeting fellow travellers and swapping stories on your time or plans in Scotland.

-For further information on how we plan to run the tours to ensure your health and safety please click on “We’re Good to Go” logo below.
+For further information on how we plan to run the Edinburgh food tours to ensure your health and safety please click on “We’re Good to Go” logo below.

-We are hopeful by June 2021 things will be back to normal and people will be able to book on our regular Old and New Town food & drink tours.
+We are hopeful by June 2021 things will be back to normal and people will be able to book on our regular Edinburgh and New Town food & drink tours.

 Discover Edinburgh’s food culture and history with Eat Walk Edinburgh, the original Edinburgh food walking tour.